-SDI is driven by its values of passion, accountability, respect, teamwork and innovation which are vital to the future growth of the Company.
-It is a credit to the Management who have adopted these values to build this great Australian company which is now positioned to address future challenges and embrace potential opportunities.
+The Company has a strong and experienced management team driven by its values of passion, accountability, respect, teamwork and innovation which are vital to the future growth of the Company.
+These values underpin the continuing progress of this great Australian company, which is now positioned to address future challenges and embrace future opportunities.

-In closing, I wish to acknowledge the contribution made by the Board who have served with distinction by advising, encouraging and assisting Management.
+In closing, I wish to acknowledge the contribution made by my fellow Board of Directors who have served with distinction by advising, encouraging and assisting management.
 Additionally, I wish to express my appreciation to the managers and all the staff for their tremendous efforts.
 SDI is a great Australian manufacturing and exporting company, and we are very confident of continued growth in the business and rewards for shareholders.